 Both a Traditional Tummy Tuck vs Mini Tummy Tuck are performed in an accredited operating room under general anesthesia.
 After either procedure, you will be allowed to go home the same day after an appropriate stay in a recovery unit.

 Tummy Tucks vs Mini Tummy Tummy Tuck are commonly performed with other procedures such as breast augmentation, liposuction, and Brazilian Butt Lifts.
 Oftentimes, when these procedures are combined, it is referred to as a “Mommy Makeover”.
 Of course, when multiple procedures are combined, it will require longer surgical times, loner recovery room stays, and longer required recovery.

 Can this be done on Men also?

 Yes, both women AND men can benefit from abdominal contouring with either a traditional tummy tuck or a mini tummy tuck.

-If you would like to learn more about slimming your abdomen and gaining back the confidence, contact NYC Board Certified Plastic Surgeon, Dr. Matthew Schulman.
-During your consultation, you can find out whether a Traditional Tummy Tuck or a Mini Tummy Tuck is the better option for you.
+If you would like to learn more about slimming your abdomen and gaining back the confidence, contact Board Certified Plastic Surgeon, Dr. Matthew Schulman.
+During your consultation, you can find out whether a Traditional Tummy Tuck vs Mini Tummy Tuck is the better option for you.